ahurta92/ams562-notes/lectures/6/classes1.rst

 .. literalinclude:: /lecture_code/lecture6_1/date_class3.cpp
     :language: cpp

-- We place the testing of validity in a seprate function :code:`is_valid()`
+- We place the testing of validity in a separate function :code:`is_valid()`
-- This allows us catch errors in the intialization of our types.
+- This allows us catch errors in the initialization of our types.

 Enumerations
 ++++++++++++++++++++